Welcome to PayPal!

 - Buy things online, using mobile devices or in stores.

-- Accept debit card, credit card, bank account, PayPal balance or other payment methods.
+- Accept credit card, debit card, bank account, Balance Account, and other payment methods from others.

-You are responsible for maintaining adequate security and control of any and all IDs, passwords, personal identification numbers (PINs), or any other codes that you use to access your PayPal account and the PayPal services.
-You are responsible for keeping your mailing address, email address and other contact information up-to-date in your PayPal account profile.
+You are responsible for maintaining adequate security and control of any and all IDs, passwords, personal identification numbers, or any other codes that you use to access your PayPal account and the PayPal services.
+You must keep your mailing address, email address and other contact information current in your PayPal account profile.

-If you primarily need to make purchases and send money to family and friends, a personal account is probably right for you.
-With a personal account you can do things like:
+If you primarily need to make purchases and send money to family and friends, a personal PayPal account is probably right for you.
+With a personal PayPal account you can do things like:

 - Send and request money from friends and family.